MIT-LCP/mimic-code-paper/main.md

 Secondly, routinely collected data often lacks some of data elements required to compute the score.
 For example, the comorbidity ``''biopsy proven cirrhosis``'' is not simple to determine as there is no routine documentation of this concept in the clinical workflow.
 Finally, the data definitions for the same concept can vary between the original dataset used to define the severity score and the electronic health records being analyzed.
 For example, the Glasgow Coma Scale (GCS), a common marker of neurological dysfunction which ranges from 3 (worst) to 15 (best), is usually assumed to be 15 for patients who are unable to be assessed due to sedation or ventilation.
 In an electronic health record however, this definition is not strictly adhered to as there is no defined protocol, and as a result sedated patients may be assigned a score of 15 by some care providers, and a score of 3 by others.

 Working directly with caregivers has helped us to address these issues in the code, helping to ensure the derived severity scores accurately reflect the true severity of illness in patients.
-There are five severity of illness scores currently implemented in the MIMIC Code Repository: APS-III \cite{aps}, SAPS \cite{saps}, SAPS-II \cite{sapsii}, SOFA \cite{sofa} and OASIS \ref{oasis}.
+There are five severity of illness scores currently implemented in the MIMIC Code Repository: APS-III [REF aps], SAPS [REF saps], SAPS-II [REF sapsii], SOFA [REF sofa] and OASIS [REF oasis].
 A more detailed comparison of the severity scores is provided in the supplementary material, along with discussion of the assumptions that have been made when defining severity scores.
 An example of the importance of the variance caused by a non-centralized code base is shown in \ref{fig:SevScoresOverTime}, where the performances of two different implementations of the SOFA score in discriminating hospital mortality are shown.
 Both of these implementations have been used in previous publications.

 <!--